-In 2001, The Cosmetic Executive Women Board of Directors came upon a startling realization: Five out of some 40 board members had been diagnosed with cancer.
-Some of them told their colleagues at work.
-Others did not.
+In 2001, The Cosmetic Executive Women Board of Directors came across a startling realization: Five out of 40 board members had been diagnosed with cancer.
+Some of them told their colleagues at work, others did not.
 But all continued to work during or following treatment and experienced similar dilemmas.

 - How do I tell my boss?